-Partnering with BlackRock, you and your clients can access an income portfolio strategy that delivers cash income while preserving capital.
+Partnering with BlackRock, you and your clients can access an income portfolio strategy that aims to deliver cash income while preserving capital.

-To help you better serve your clients with a preference for a low risk investment strategy, we’re adding a new income portfolio strategy sourced from BlackRock to add to your arsenal of portfolio strategy options.
+To help you better serve your clients with a preference for a relatively low risk investment strategy, Betterment for Advisors offers a Target Income portfolio strategy sourced from BlackRock.

-If you’re familiar with BlackRock’s income ETFs, you know that the income portfolio strategy is a diversified 100% bond basket that seeks to provide a steady stream of cash income while minimizing potential loss of capital or stock market volatility.
-In our portfolio strategy arrangement with BlackRock, we offer four risk levels to choose from, each with different expected levels of income yield.
+If you’re familiar with BlackRock’s income bond ETFs, you know that the Target Income portfolio strategy is a diversified 100% bond basket that seeks to provide a steady stream of cash income while minimizing potential loss of capital or stock market volatility.
+In offering the BlackRock Target Income portfolios, we provide four target income levels to choose from, each with different expected levels of yield generation.

-This portfolio strategy will be available to Betterment’s direct retail customers in addition to Betterment for Advisors’ clients.
+This portfolio strategy is available to Betterment’s retail customers in addition to Betterment for Advisors’ clients.
 An income portfolio strategy is part of Betterment’s objective for offering customers’ greater personalization to meet their needs and preferences.
-We see Betterment for Advisors as a critical part of this focus on personalization.
-You understand your clients’ inclinations and motivations, their beliefs and personal preferences.
-In order for some investors to use this new income portfolio strategy successfully, they may need guidance from an advisor who understands their situation, and in many cases, we expect Betterment for Advisors to play that role.
-We are firm in our belief that offering personalized portfolio strategies like this one is a way to grow your business as well as Betterment’s business.
+In order for some investors to use this new income portfolio strategy successfully, they may need guidance from an advisor who understands their situation, and in many cases, we expect the firms on the Betterment for Advisors platform to play that role.
+We are firm in our belief that offering personalized portfolio strategies like this one is a way to grow your business.

-Keep reading to explore two scenarios we see this portfolio being potentially useful for your clients.
+Keep reading to explore two scenarios where we see this portfolio being potentially useful for your clients.

 Generating Retirement Income

 As advisors know well, many retirees value stable income and principal preservation during the later stages of their lives.
 They also tend to hold most of their wealth in tax-advantaged accounts such as IRAs and 401(k)s.
-The income portfolio strategy is one way to meet retirees’ preferences.
-Like with any account you manage through Betterment for Advisors, you can invest a retirees’ entire savings into an income portfolio, or you can use a “bucket approach,” investing a portion of the savings to prioritize income generation, while leaving the rest in stocks for long-term growth.
+The Target Income portfolio strategy is one way to meet retirees’ preferences.

-In addition to the retirement use case, we believe the income portfolio strategy could also be useful for clients who show considerable anxiety about the stock market.
-If your client strongly prefers not to invest in stocks, the income portfolio strategy can be an effective, personalized approach.
+In addition to the retirement use case, we believe the Target Income portfolio strategy could also be useful for clients who show considerable anxiety about the stock market.
+If your client strongly prefers not to invest in stocks, the Target Income portfolio strategy can be an effective, personalized approach.
 It’s one way to make sure their money doesn’t sit idly in cash without taking on more risk than they are comfortable with.

-It’s worth noting that investing in bonds is generally more costly than investing in stocks, so your clients will pay a higher expense ratio on income portfolio funds compared to funds invested in the core Betterment portfolio.
-The Betterment portfolio strategy, which contains a mix of stocks and bonds, has annual ETF fees of only 0.07% – 0.16%, depending on the portfolio’s allocation.
-The income portfolio strategy, while still far lower cost than the industry average, has slightly higher ETF fees of 0.21% – 0.38%, depending on the portfolio’s target income level.
+It’s worth noting that your clients will pay a higher expense ratio on the Target Income portfolio funds compared to funds invested in the Betterment Core portfolio.
+The Betterment Core portfolio strategy, which contains a mix of stocks and bonds, has asset-weighted expense ratios of only 0.05% - 0.13%, depending on the portfolio’s allocation.
+The BlackRock Target Income portfolio strategy, while still relatively lower cost, has slightly higher asset-weighted expense ratios of 0.13% - 0.24%, depending on the portfolio’s target income level.

 Different Income Targets to Meet Clients’ Needs

-The income portfolio increases projected income by taking on more risk in two main ways:
+The Target income portfolio increases projected income by taking on more risk in two main ways:

 Investing in lower-quality bonds: When you lend money from less-established companies, the chances of the company defaulting and not paying you back are higher.
-To compensate for this risk, low quality bonds pay more interest.
+To compensate for this risk, low quality bonds generally pay more interest.
 Higher yield target portfolios may have larger exposure to lower-quality bonds.

-With this additional strategy to offer your clients, you can personalize your financial planning to match a client’s specific goals, risk tolerances, and viewpoints.
-Whether you have a retiree who wants to focus on income rather than growth or a nervous investor who would feel better with bonds rather than stocks, we hope this new portfolio offering will help every advisor further personalize their services and offer investors more added value.
+Whether you have a retiree who wants to focus on income rather than growth or a nervous investor who would feel better with bonds rather than stocks, we hope this portfolio offering will help every advisor further personalize their services and offer investors more added value.

-You can explore the new income portfolio strategy by BlackRock alongside the other portfolio strategies within your advisor portal.
-Please contact our team with in-depth questions about this new offering and any other features of Betterment for Advisors.
+You can explore the Target Income portfolio strategy by BlackRock alongside the other portfolio strategies within your advisor dashboard.